doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET SELECTION` command <!-- REF #method.VP SET SELECTION.Summary -->defines the specified cells as the selection and the first cell as the active cell<!-- END REF -->.
+The `VP SET SELECTION` command <!-- REF #_method_.VP SET SELECTION.Summary -->defines the specified cells as the selection and the first cell as the active cell<!-- END REF -->.

 In *rangeObj*, pass a range object of cells to designate as the current selection.